-The commission's intermediate-term recommendations would imply a radical change in the distribution of CPI price quotations collected by city and by product category.
-Moving to a new "basket" each year would allow for a faster introduction of new items and new outlets.
-Moving to a national sample for most of such items would allow expansion of the number of specific items (models, varieties, types) sampled within a particular ELI and reduce the number of forced substitutions.
-Also, this would allow for the use of new sources of data, such as scanner data on prices, and industry-wide information on sales of specific items (for more detailed weights), leading to a quicker identification of new goods and their faster incorporation into the index.
-This is also the level at which more extensive hedonic quality adjustments and "comparable" substitutions could be made, recognizing the appearance of new outlets and new versions of services that provide consumers, effectively, with cheaper sources for the same or similar items consumed previously.
+industry-wide information on sales of specific items (for more detailed weights), leading to a quicker identification of new goods and their faster incorporation into the index.
+This is also the level at which more extensive hedonic quality adjustments, and "comparable" substitutions could be made, recognizing the appearance of new outlets and new versions of services which provide consumers, effectively, with cheaper sources for the same or similar items consumed previously.

-Longer-run considerations in the commission's recommendations involved examining the ramifications of the assumptions of the law of one price; developing (in conjunction with other statistical agencies) research programs to look beyond the current "market basket" framework; and developing a number of new data collection initiatives, in particular, expanding the CES, health status surveys to obtain more information on various quality of life issues, and detailed time use from a large sample of consumers to deal with numerous issues, including commuting time and the value of new products.
+Longer run considerations in the Commission's recommendations involved examining the ramifications of the assumptions of the law of one price; developing (in conjunction with other statistical agencies) research programs to look beyond the current "market basket" framework; and developing a number of new data collection initiatives, in particular, expanding the CES, health status surveys to obtain more information on various quality of life issues, and detailed time use from a large sample of consumers to deal with numerous issues, including commuting time and the value of new products.17